This article was originally published on July 21, 2015. It has been updated and republished on March 24, 2020.

 Whether you're a die-hard DIY fan or a thrift store or second-hand shopping expert, learning how to shrink down a pair of slightly-too-large boyfriend jeans is sometimes the best way to get a customized fit.

-Here are four simple ways to ensure your jeans will fit exactly the way that you want them to.
+Here are six simple ways to ensure your jeans will fit exactly the way that you want them to.

 1. Turn Up The Heat On Your Washer & Dryer